vivektara24/Separation-of-terbium-from-proton-irradiated-gadolinium-oxide-targets/README.md

 Some fraction of the incoming particle energy is imparted to the kinetic energy of the compound nucleus to achieve conservation of momentum.

-How is 161Tb an Auger emitter if it decays by B- 100% of the time to a stable isotope?
+How is 161Tb an Auger emitter if it decays by B- 100% of the time to a stable isotope? approximately eleven Auger electrons (where did that come from?)

 No carrier added?